What is Agentic Commerce?

 OpenAI and Stripe have partnered to launch ACP and are rolling it out through Instant Checkout in ChatGPT.
 Stripe has emphasized that ACP is built to be business‑friendly: merchants integrate once, keep full control over their brand, pricing, and risk models, and immediately become compatible with multiple AI agents.

-This positions ACP not as a theoretical protocol, but as an actively deployed system shaping real-world commerce.
+This multi-protocol landscape positions agentic commerce not as a theoretical concept, but as an actively evolving ecosystem with real-world deployments across multiple platforms.

 For Users